What Constitutes Best Evidence to Support Claims of Economic Damages? by Scott Bouchner, CMA, CVA, CFE, CIRA

 Use of Multiple Regression Analysis / Statistical Analyses

-Multiple regression analysis, sampling methodologies and other statistical analyses have become increasingly common and accepted methods used to establish reasonable certainty in damages calculations.
-However, the effectiveness of such statistical approaches are dependent on an expert’s understanding of how to conduct them properly, based on verifiable facts, to avoid common errors that could invalidate the results.
+Multiple regression analysis, sampling methodologies and other statistical analyses have become increasingly common and accepted methods to establish reasonable certainty in damages calculations.
+However, the effectiveness of such statistical approaches is dependent on an expert’s understanding of proper execution based on verifiable facts in an effort to avoid common errors that could invalidate the results.

 Plaintiffs, along with their counsel and retained experts, should work collaboratively to identify the best evidence available to establish with reasonable certainty a defensible claim for economic damages.
 In determining what constitutes best evidence, it generally is advisable that the parties identify other information that may be contrary to the data they relied upon and that they be prepared to explain how they considered this additional information in the preparation of the damages claim.

-About the Author: Scott Bouchner, CMA, CVA, CFE, CIRA, is a director with Berkowitz Pollack Brant’s Forensic Accounting and Business Valuation Services practice, where he serves as a litigation consultant, expert witness, court-appointed expert and forensic investigator on a number of high-profile cases.
+About the Author: Scott Bouchner, CMA, CVA, CFE, CIRA, is director-in-charge of Forensic and Advisory Services with Berkowitz Pollack Brant, where he serves as a litigation consultant, expert witness, court-appointed expert and forensic investigator on a number of high-profile cases.
 He can be reached at the CPA firm’s Miami office as (305) 379-7000 or via email at firstname.lastname@example.org.